Las Vegas police took laptops, documents from home searched in Tupac Shakur's 1996 killing

 Davis said the shots were fired from the back of the car, though he stopped short of naming the shooter, saying he had to abide by the “code of the streets."

-But in his memoir, Davis said he shared what he knew nearly a decade earlier in closed-door meetings with federal and local authorities who were investigating the possibility that Shakur's slaying was linked to the March 1997 drive-by shooting of his rap rival, the Notorious B.I.G.
+But in his memoir, Davis said he shared what he knew nearly a decade earlier in a closed-door meeting with federal and local authorities who were investigating the possibility that Shakur's slaying was linked to Biggie's death.

-“They offered to let me go for running a “criminal enterprise” and numerous alleged murders for the truth about the Tupac and Biggie murders,” Davis said in his book.
+“They offered to let me go for running a ‘criminal enterprise’ and numerous alleged murders for the truth about the Tupac and Biggie murders,” Davis, who was 46 at the time, said in his book.
 “They promised they would shred the indictment and stop the grand jury if I helped them out.”

-At the time of their deaths, both rappers were involved in an infamous East Coast-West Coast rivalry that primarily defined the hip-hop scene during the mid-1990s.
+At the time of their deaths, Shakur and B.I.G. were involved in the infamous East Coast-West Coast rivalry that primarily defined the hip-hop scene during the mid-1990s.
 The feud was ignited after Shakur was seriously wounded in another shooting during a robbery in the lobby of a midtown Manhattan hotel.

-Shakur openly accused B.I.G. and Sean “Diddy” Combs of having prior knowledge of the shooting, which both vehemently denied.
+Shakur openly accused B.I.G. and Sean “Diddy” Combs of having prior knowledge of the shooting in New York, which both vehemently denied.
 It sparked a serious divide within the hip-hop community and fans.

-Davis wrote that he "went ahead and started answering their questions about the events leading up to Tupac getting shot."
+In the memoir, Davis wrote that he finally decided to tell authorities in 2010 what he knew of the Shakur and Biggie killings to protect himself as well as 48 of his associates involved in the Southside Compton Crips gang from what might have been sentences of life in prison.

-It's unclear if Davis has been living in the home Las Vegas police searched this week and whether he was present when officers descended on the property.
+It’s unclear if Davis was at the home when officers descended on the property.
 Las Vegas court records show there has been an active warrant out for his arrest since July 2022, when he failed to appear in court on a drug charge.

 Associated Press researcher Rhonda Shafner in New York contributed to this report.